lwskng/SimpleLogger/README.md

 # Simple thread safe C++20 Logger

 ## Purpose
-Consider this a little helper for developer.
+Consider this as a little helper for developer.
-Use this if you need to log and you don't want to bring a heavy dependency into your project.
+Use this if you need to log and you don't want to bring a heavy (or another) dependency into your project.

 ## Details
 As for C++20 it uses: